Vernon’s Speakeasy – Los Ranchos De Albuquerque, New Mexico

 The dessert tray abounds with delicious options sure to please the discerning diner.
 Rave reviews are sure to follow if you opt for the Chocolate silk, a shortbread pecan cookie crust topped with a rich, frothy chocolate custard and sweet cream cheese.
 This is a dessert for which you absolutely have to make room.
 It’s one of my very favorite desserts, one I enjoy so much, I employ the “it’ll all go to your hips so you shouldn’t have any” ploy on my loving bride of 26 years.
 Invariably it never works and I have to share it with her.

 Shortly before Valentine’s Day in 2010, Open Table, Inc., which provides a free online restaurant reservation service, named its fifty “most romantic restaurants,” a list gleaned from more than seven million reviews submitted by Open Table diners on more than 12,000 restaurants across the fruited plain.
-Vernon’s Hidden Valley Steakhouse was the sole honoree from the Land of Enchantment.
+Vernon’s Speakeasy was the sole honoree from the Land of Enchantment.

 Vernon’s may no longer be the well-kept secret it once was, but it remains an excellent dinner option when only steak will do and you want to impress a special someone.

 LATEST VISIT: 7 September 2011